Frequency Caps

 Ads in TAP are delivered on a one-to-one basis, meaning each listener is unique and each ad is delivered to them as a unique impression.
 TAP’s ad separation rules and frequency caps are also listener-based, so the separation of ads that a person hears is unique to them even if the same rules apply to all.

 For example, if a flight’s frequency cap is set at 1 impression per hour, and the flight delivers an ad to you at a particular time, you won't be eligible to hear it again until an hour has passed.
-During that time however, other listeners – who did not hear the ad when you did – *will* be eligible to have the flight deliver to them.
+During that time however, other listeners will be eligible to have the flight delivered to them.

 Listeners are identified in multiple ways, including: